AvolitesLtd/TitanManual/docs/remote-control/operating-the-remote.md

 The app title bar shows the network connection status:
 - green: good connection.
 The response time from the console is shown on the top right.
-- red: you have lost connection to the console.
-Move closer or reposition your WiFi point.
+- red: you have a very slow connection to the console or have lost connection (response time more than 1 second).
 - orange: you have a slow connection to the console (response time more than 250ms).

+> If you are seeing a red or orange bar, move closer or reposition your WiFi point so that you have a clear line of sight to it.

 Choose what you want to control using the **Keypad / Fixture / Group / Palette / Cue** buttons near the top of the app.
 The Keypad button enables or disables the numeric pad